 - Eating a healthy breakfast will help you perform your best at school and in sports.

-- If you don’t have time, choose healthy options that you can eat on the go.
+- If you don’t have time to sit and eat, choose healthy options that you can eat on the go.

-Even though it can be hard to make time for breakfast when you’re rushing to school in the morning, there are lots of benefits to eating a healthy breakfast.
+Even though it can be hard to make time for breakfast when you’re rushing to school in the morning, there are many benefits of eating a healthy breakfast.
 Eating breakfast will give you the energy you need to perform your best at school and in sports.

 Why should I eat breakfast?